enchant97/web-portal/docs/users/install.md

 docker compose up -d
 ```

 After these have been run, navigate in the browser to the hostname and port you configured.
 From there you should see a setup wizard which will guide you through the rest of the install.
+After you have completed this you may want to read the usage guide [here](usage.md).

 If you have a question, you can ask in the GitHub discussions page at: <https://github.com/enchant97/web-portal/discussions>.